 Other DIPHR researchers are investigating the relationship of angiogenic factors to the pathogenesis of preeclampsia and their potential for identifying women at high risk of developing preeclampsia.
 Several studies are currently exploring this area of research.
 In addition, a recent study found that elevated blood pressure in pregnancy is linked to an increased risk for cardiovascular disease, chronic kidney disease, and diabetes later in life.
 (PMID: 23401113)

-Researchers in the NICHD's Pregnancy & Perinatology (PP) Branch also are investigating several avenues of research related to preeclampsia, including the impact of obesity on the condition, the potential role of autoimmunity, and fetal genetic contributions.
+The NICHD's Pregnancy and Perinatology Branch (PPB) funds and oversees research grants to independent researchers throughout the U.S. and abroad to study medical management and prevention of preeclampsia.
+Some avenues of research related to preeclampsia include the impact of obesity on the condition, the potential role of autoimmunity, and fetal genetic contributions.

-Although the exact mechanism of preeclampsia is unknown, the condition is widely believed to result from poor vascular development between the placenta and the uterus.
-In a normal pregnancy, trophoblastic cells, the main type of cell in the placenta, invade deep within the uterus and remodel small uterine arteries into large-diameter vessels.
-In preeclampsia, the trophoblastic cells fail to invade the uterus adequately, preventing the normal remodeling process of the uterine vessels.
-In turn, the poorly perfused placenta releases factors into the maternal circulation that result in the systemic symptoms of the disease.
+Although the exact mechanism of preeclampsia is unknown, it appears that the condition is due to poor blood flow from the uterus to the placenta.
+In a normal pregnancy, placental cells known as trophoblastic cells migrate to uterine blood vessels and increase their size.
+In preeclampsia, the trophoblastic cells fail to migrate completely towards the uterine blood vessels, resulting in less uterine blood flow to the placenta.
+In turn, the poorly nourished placenta releases factors into the maternal circulation that result in the systemic symptoms of the disease.

-The PP Branch created the Maternal-Fetal Medicine Units Network in 1986 to focus on clinical questions in maternal-fetal medicine and obstetrics, particularly with respect to the continuing problem of preterm birth.
+The PPB created the Maternal-Fetal Medicine Units Networkin 1986 to focus on clinical questions in maternal-fetal medicine and obstetrics, particularly with respect to the continuing problem of preterm birth.
 Several studies affiliated with the network are investigating preeclampsia: